This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 1. The Ordinary Soothing & Barrier Support Serum

-When they released this skin barrier product I was very pleasantly surprised.
+When they released their Soothing Barrier & Support Serum, I was very pleasantly surprised.
 The only downside for me is the price here.
-Maybe I’m old but… ยฃ17 is a lot for the Ordinary!
+Maybe I’m old, but… £17 is a lot for the Ordinary!
 Other than that, I think the product is great for repairing a damaged barrier.

 Like most barrier repair products, it contains centella, madecassic and asiatic acid.
 What makes this one different is the addition of vitamin B12, which gives the serum its pink colour.
 This serum is great for preventing a compromised skin barrier, especially if you use a retinoid or acids regularly.